-The introduction of the offences, usually referred to together as the "CCO" was always primarily about changing behaviour and attitudes towards risk and forcing businesses to put in place procedures to stop the facilitation of tax evasion.
+The introduction of the offences, usually referred to together as the "CCO", was always primarily about changing behaviour and attitudes towards risk and forcing businesses to put in place procedures to stop the facilitation of tax evasion.
 The offences have to be seen in the context of the UK Government's strong commitment to combat perceived tax avoidance and evasion, as well as other forms of economic crime.
 This mirrors international moves in this area and a growing use of the criminal law to stamp down on so-called tax abuses.
-There is a (sole) statutory defence where at the time of the offence the relevant body had reasonable prevention procedures in place to prevent tax evasion facilitation offences or where it is unreasonable to expect such procedures.
-As potential fines are unlimited (and there are other consequence such as reputational damage), this is important.